AryaJha003/ISL-RealTime-Detector/README.md

 # Real-Time Indian Sign Language (ISL) Detector

 ## 📖 Project Overview
-This project is a real-time computer vision application designed to bridge the communication gap for the deaf and hard-of-hearing community.
-It uses a Convolutional Neural Network (CNN) to recognize Indian Sign Language (ISL) alphabets from a live webcam feed and translates them into text instantly.
+Communication should be easy for everyone.
+I realized that while sign language is a beautiful and complex way to communicate, most people (including myself) don't understand it.
+This creates a huge barrier for the deaf and hard-of-hearing community in daily life.
+I built this project to see if I could use a standard laptop webcam to bridge that gap.
+My goal was to create a simple, real-time translator that works without needing any expensive sensors or gloves—just code

 ## ✨ Features
-* **Real-Time Detection:** Instantly identifies hand gestures via webcam.
-* **Deep Learning Model:** Powered by a custom-trained CNN achieving high accuracy.
-* **Smart Pre-processing:** Includes histogram equalization and high-contrast modes to handle poor lighting.
-* **Robustness:** Trained with data augmentation to handle different hand angles and zooms.
-* **User Interface:** Displays prediction confidence and bounding boxes for ease of use.
+* It's Fast: The system detects and translates hand gestures instantly as you make them.

+*Custom AI Brain: I trained my own Convolutional Neural Network (CNN) on the ISL dataset instead of using a pre-made model.

+*Handles Bad Lighting: One big challenge I faced was lighting.
+I added histogram equalization (contrast adjustment) so the camera can see the hand clearly even in dim rooms.

+*Works on Different Angles: I trained the model with "data augmentation" (zooming and rotating images) so you don't have to hold your hand perfectly still for it to work.

 ## 🛠️ Technologies Used
-* **Language:** Python 3.x
+* Python 3.x: The core logic.
-* **Deep Learning:** TensorFlow, Keras
-* **Computer Vision:** OpenCV
-* **Data Manipulation:** NumPy
+*TensorFlow & Keras: For building and training the neural network.
+*OpenCV: For accessing the webcam and processing the video frames.
+*NumPy: For handling the image data arrays.

 ## 🚀 Steps to Install & Run

 1.  **Clone the Repository:**
     ```bash
     git clone <your-repo-link-here>
 cd ISL_project
     ```

 2.  **Install Dependencies:**
     ```bash
    pip install tensorflow opencv-python numpy matplotlib
     ```

 3.  **Download/Setup Dataset:**
-    * Ensure the `isl_dataset` folder is present in the root directory.
+    * Make sure the isl_dataset folder is in the main directory (if you want to retrain).
-    * (Optional) Run `train_smart.py` if you wish to retrain the model yourself.
+     *The trained model file isl_model.h5 is already included, so you can skip training.

 4.  **Run the Application:**
     ```bash